larrybotha/everything/resources/courses/Clearer Thinking - A question of evidence - Bayes Theorem.md

 - evidence doesn't confirm theories with absolute certainty
     * evidence only suggests whether a theory is more or less likely to be true
 - it's more accurate to consider the _relative_ strength of evidence
+- evidence that supports a theory should result in one adjusting their view that the theory _is more likely_, not that the theory is necessarily _true_
+	- alternative theories may also be supported be the evidence, and those theories may or may not be true - the likelihood of theories being true is what should be adjusted

 ## The question of evidence